Border between Austria and Germany

 Germany

-The following section gives you an overview of whether you need a vignette and whether there is distance-based tolling.
+The following section gives you an overview of whether you need a vignette and whether there is a distance-based toll.

-Germany: Vignette requirement (or not?)
+Germany: vignette requirement (or not?)

-Distance-based tolling
+Distance-based toll

-The Europamaut team wishes you a pleasant journey
+The Europamaut team wishes you a pleasant journey!

 Michelle Albrecht